 Harry's role as father to Archie (born 2019) and Lilibet (born 2021) has become central to his decision-making.
 His approach reflects both protective instincts and determination not to repeat patterns from his childhood.

-The painful question: Harry hopes Archie and Lilibet can eventually visit King Charles during upcoming US trips.
-Whether these children will know their grandfather the King, their uncle the future King, remains one of the most poignant aspects of the royal rift.
+Harry hopes Archie and Lilibet can eventually visit King Charles during upcoming US trips.
+Whether these children will know their grandfather the King, their uncle the future King, remains one of the most painful questions in this whole story — and one Harry created by leaving, even if he had reasons.

 Megxit: The Risk Calculation Most People Miss